 What product should I use to finish my doors?

-We recommend using a fully paint finish (primer, undercoat, gloss) or high performance stain/lacquer.
+We recommend using a full paint finish (primer, undercoat, gloss) or high performance stain/lacquer suitable for veneered doors.

 Please see details below:

 35 x 533 x 1981mm 21" x 78" 1'9" x 6'6"

 35 x 573 x 1981mm 22.5" x 78" 1'11" x 6'6"

 35 x 610 x 1981mm 24" x 78" 2'0" x 6'6"

 35 x 686 x 1981mm 27" x 78" 2'3" x 6'6"